 “This is not only important for the patients but also in sharing the burden of the health centres, and also for the students of MMC in participating in the Mobile Clinic with experienced medical professionals.”

-MCM’s expanding reach and influence is indicative of the philosophies instilled in the Centre since its inception, and even of the Prime Minister’s goal almost 25 years ago.
+The expanding reach and influence of Myungsung Christian Medical Center is indicative of the philosophies instilled in the Centre since its inception, and even of the Prime Minister’s goal almost 25 years ago.
 And as the levels of healthcare and service improve simultaneously, so too will the institution’s reputation as a social developer in the country.

 “Overall, for the past 12 years, everything has been going successfully and we have seen our Hospital become one of the first hospitals in Ethiopia to provide well-rounded healthcare for Ethiopians,” Dr Kim concludes.